dotnet/docs-maui/docs/get-started/first-app.md

 If you want to use Android emulators, follow these steps:

 1. Navigate in your terminal to `<YOUR_ANDROID_SDK_DIRECTORY>/cmdline-tools/latest/bin/`.
-1. Run `sdkmanager --install emulator` and `sdkmanager --install system-images;android-33;google_apis;x86_64` on Windows, or `./sdkmanager --install emulator` and `./sdkmanager --install system-images;android-33;google_apis;x86_64` on macOS.
+1. Use `sdkmanager` to install the emulator.

+    On Windows, run the following commands in the terminal:

+    ```console
+    sdkmanager --install emulator
+    sdkmanager --install "system-images;android-33;google_apis;x86_64"
+    ```

+    On macOS, run the following commands in the terminal:

+    ```console
+    ./sdkmanager --install emulator
+    ./sdkmanager --install "system-images;android-33;google_apis;x86_64"
+    ```

+    > [!NOTE]
+    > The quotes around the `sdkmanager` command-line arguments are important.

 1. Then, you can create a new emulator on the command line with Android's [avdmanager](https://developer.android.com/tools/avdmanager).

+    On Windows, run the following commands in the terminal:

+    ```console
+    avdmanager create avd -n MyAndroidVirtualDevice-API33 -k "system-images;android-33;google_apis;x86_64"
+    ```

+    On macOS, run the following commands in the terminal:

+    ```console
-For example, you can run `avdmanager create avd -n MyAndroidVirtualDevice-API33 -k "system-images;android-33;google_apis;x86_64"` on Windows, or `./avdmanager create avd -n MyAndroidVirtualDevice-API33 -k "system-images;android-33;google_apis;x86_64"` on macOS.
+    ./avdmanager create avd -n MyAndroidVirtualDevice-API33 -k "system-images;android-33;google_apis;x86_64"
+    ```

+    > [!NOTE]
+    > The quotes around the `avdmanager` command-line arguments are important.

 You can also debug on [physical Android devices](~/android/device/setup.md).